-Note: On March 7, Mardi Gras Casino, Wheeling Island Hotel, and mobile app, BetLucky Sportsbook abruptly ceased operations.
-Delaware North cites a dispute between its technology provider, Miomni and a third-party service provider for the closure.
-The suspension of sports betting is said to be temporary.
-This is a developing story and we will share additional information as it becomes available.
+Note: On March 6, Mardi Gras Casino, Wheeling Island Hotel, and mobile app, BetLucky Sportsbook abruptly ceased operations.
+Delaware North cites a dispute between its technology provider, Miomni and Entergaming for the shutdown.

 Mardi Gras Casino & Resort is the most convenient casino to West Virginia’s two largest towns and it features a sportsbook where anyone 21 and over can wager.